vesterheim/vesterheim.github.io/folk-art-school/registration/index.md

 ------------------------------
 All classes at Vesterheim are open to adults 18 years and older.
 Vesterheim strongly believes in the importance of keeping our Scandinavian traditions alive by passing them down to our children and nurturing inter-generational learning.
 Therefore, some courses are open to students under the age of 18, provided they are accompanied by a fully enrolled adult in the same class.
 Minimum age requirements are determined by the individual instructors and are included in the course descriptions.

 Youth tuition will be discounted 25% when youth are accompanied by a fully enrolled adult in the same class.
-Tuition for Luther students is discounted 25%.
+Tuition for Luther College students is discounted 25%.

 Local Resident Discounts
 ------------------------